self-actuated/actions-usage/README.md

 ## Usage

+This tool is primarily designed for use with an organisation, however you can also use it with a regular user account by changing the `--org` flag to `--user`.

 Or create a [Classic Token](https://github.com/settings/tokens) with: repo and admin:org and save it to ~/pat.txt.
 Create a short lived duration for good measure.

 Download a binary from the [releases page](https://github.com/self-actuated/actions-usage/releases)